pnp/PnP/Solutions/Business.StarterIntranet/README.md

 ### Functional ###

 - Complete publishing experience including static pages, news & events with prebuilt layouts and fields
-  - Feature to export an event as an *ics* file.
+  - Feature to export an event as an *ics* file
+  - Ability to turn on/off comments on pages
 - Multiple languages support with translation mechanism between pages
   - Ability to add new languages easily (see the official documentation)
 - Complete search experience with refiners including prebuilt categories:
-  - People search
+  - People search with alphabetical refiners
   - Document search
   - Intranet search (news, events & static pages)
 - Navigation menus driven by taxonomy including a main menu with multi-columns, a left menu, the breadcrumb, a header and a footer menu.